Generic selectors

 One Holy Spirit

-As the link between God the Father and Jesus Christ and all of the saints, the Holy Spirit is simultaneously in many at once, even though it is the one spirit that is common among all to whom it is given:
+As the link between God the Father and Jesus Christ with all of the saints, the Holy Spirit is simultaneously in many at once, even though it is the one spirit that is common among all to whom it is given:

-By this we also know that the Holy Spirit is not a reference to multiple, independent spirit entities because “one spirit” means, unsurprisingly, that the Holy Spirit is a singular quantity; i.e., one.
+By this we also know that the Holy Spirit is not a reference to multiple, independent spirit entities because “one Spirit” means, unsurprisingly, that the Holy Spirit is a singular quantity; i.e., one.
 Again:

 Unlike living beings, the Holy Spirit exists within many people simultaneously.
 The importance of this point cannot be overlooked because no living being, physical or spiritual, ever exists except as a singular entity.
-Stated another way, no living being is ever distributed or dispersed outside of a specific and unique body (whether physical or spiritual).
+Stated another way, no living being is ever distributed or dispersed outside of a specific and unique body whether physical or spiritual.
 There is no question that the Holy Spirit is concurrently in many saints, thus confirming it cannot be a living being.

 The Holy Spirit Is Not God